 Can Hatch Peppers be Frozen?

-Hatch season is short and the season where you can get them fire roasted for free at Market St. Albertsons is even shorter.
-They will be roasting peppers through August 6th!
-I grabbed a few big bags and brought them home to freeze.
+Hatch season is short and the season where you can get them fire roasted for free is even shorter.
+I always grab a few big bags and bring them home to freeze.

 Lay out the peppers in a single layer on a lined baking sheet, freeze and then toss into Ziploc bags.
 Or if you know how much you need you could chop them and freeze in one cup portions.